danbernier/CosmicWimpout/README.md

 1. _Start throwing dice.
 Each turn, the player throws all 5 dice, and gets points for any numbered dice.
 End of turn, bank your points._
    **DONE**
-2. Let the player re-throw any dice that came up symbols.
-If you ever throw _all_ symbols, your turn ends (a "cosmic wimpout!").
-Once you're out of dice, your turn ends.
-Bank any points you earned.
+2. If you toss the dice, and some come up symbols, you can choose to re-throw them for more points, or bank this turn's points.
+If you ever throw _all_ symbols, your turn ends, and you lose this turn's points (a "cosmic wimpout!").
+Once you're out of dice, your turn ends - bank any points you earned.
+3. Don't let Players with zero banked points end their turn until they have 35 or more points for the turn.
-3. "You may not want to, but you must."
+4. "You may not want to, but you must."
 If you've scored on all 5 dice, throw all 5 dice again, and keep gathering points.
-4. End-game scenario: once one Player gets 500 points (or 300 -
+5. End-game scenario: once one Player gets 500 points (or 300 -
    parameterize), end the game.
 (Add the "Last Licks" rule later.)

 That's far enough for right now.
 We'll get to THE FLASH soon enough.